ItachiUchihaVictor/Distance-Oracle-on-Terrain-Surface/README.md

 # Distance-Oracle-on-Terrain-Surface

-The project provides the implementation of the distance oracle on terrain surface stated in Reference.
+Please find our most updated implementations of this algorithm (SE-Oracle) in this repository (https://github.com/ItakEjgo/weighted_distance_oracle).
 Please kindly cite the paper in the Reference if you used our code.

 There are three different types of distance queries on terrain surface, namely Vertex-to-Vertex (V2V) distance queries, Point-to-Point (P2P) distance queries and Arbitrary Point-to-Arbitrary Point (A2A) distance queries.
 We refer the readers to the paper in Reference for more details.

-There are three sub-projects on V2V, P2P and A2A distance quereis, respectively.
-Besides, there is another sub-project "poiInsertion" for inserting Point-of-Interest (POIs) into a terrain surface and another sub-project "scale_up" for scale the size of the terrain up by inserting a vertex at the center of each face (as stated in the experiment of the paper).
-There are also some other sub-projects and we refer the readers to our paper for the details.
+Note that in the repository above, the default setting is A2A query and please feel free to modify the code a bit if you need P2P or V2V queries.

 # Reference

 "Distance Oracle on Terrain Surface", Victor Junqiu Wei, Raymond Chi-Wing Wong, Cheng Long, David M. Mount.
 SIGMOD 2017, Chicago, USA.

-# How to Compile the Code

-Execute the script "Compile".

 # How to Prepare the Datasets